Combining Transformers with Natural Language Explanations: Introduction

 \section{Introduction}

 In recent years, deep learning models have produced stunning results in a wide variety of domains.
-In natural language processing (NLP), for instance, transformer-based architectures like BERT~\cite{devlin2018bert} set a new standard in many tasks, such as question answering or sentiment analysis~\cite{chernyavskiy2021transformers}.
-In spite of the welcome leap in performance, however, a typical criticism transformer architectures share with most deep learning models is that they act as black-boxes, hence lacking interpretability.
-Sure, the attention mechanism~\cite{AttentionSurvey} could offer cues as to how to interpret the behaviour of such models.
-Nevertheless, whether attention could be meaningfully used as an analysis tool is still a matter of discussion~\cite{Jain2019,Wiegreffe2019}.
+In natural language processing (NLP), transformer-based architectures like BERT~\citep{devlin2018bert} and more recently large language models like GPTX, Chinchilla, LLaMa, PaLM and BLOOM~\citep{foundationmodels} set a new standard in many tasks ~\citep{chernyavskiy2021transformers}.
+In spite of the welcome leap in performance, however, a typical criticism transformer architectures share with most deep learning models is their lack of interpretability.
+Sure, the attention mechanism~\citep{AttentionSurvey} could offer cues as to how to interpret the behavior of such models.
+Nevertheless, whether attention could be meaningfully used as an analysis tool, especially from the perspective of a layman or end-user, is a matter of discussion~\citep{Jain2019,Wiegreffe2019}.